A Guide to the Best Feel-Good Alternative Investments

 So what are the benefits of alternative investments then?
 For one it provides your portfolio some diversification, which could be helpful during turbulent and volatile market years.
 However, like any investment, alternatives carry their own levels of risk that you will need to research and consider, especially if you’re nearing your target retirement date.

-Many financial advisors recommend that alternative investments will only make up a small percentage — often less than 8% — of most portfolios with the rest comprised of stocks and bonds of various levels of risk.
+Many financial advisors recommend that alternative investments only make up a small percentage — often less than 8% — of most portfolios with the rest comprised of stocks and bonds of various levels of risk.

 Ideas worth investing in